CameronD73/529renew/README.md

 It is safe to be using the results tab to view already saved results at the same time as another tab is doing the triangulations.

 ***Warning:***  If your Chrome startup setting is to "Continue where you left off" then the Results tab can be reopened ready for action.
-However, if you have a level of debugging enabled then all the debugging log is saved and restored across shutdown and startup.
+However, if you have a level of debugging enabled then all the debugging log may be saved and restored across shutdown and startup.
 This seems to eventually render the filesystem very sluggish for many seconds upon shutdown, so remember to disable debugging when you do not need it, or occasionally refresh the results tab to clear the console log.

 ### gruesome details
 Part of the security model of web browser extensions is that any tab/page displaying content from 23andMe (or any external web server) is not permitted to access the database.